mansourka06/terraform_aws_webapp/README.md

 This repository setup a deployment of a web application in AWS using Terraform

+In this project, i build a configuration that will create an EC2 instance, a security group that allows incoming traffic on port 80, and an IAM role that allows the EC2 instance to access AWS resources.
+The provisioner block will run the commands specified in the inline array to install and configure the Apache web server on the EC2 instance.
+When you run terraform apply, Terraform will create the resources in AWS and install the web application on the EC2 instance.

 ## Prerequisites
    * AWS account
    * Terrform installed in your dev host